tmack0/Pkg-Tracker/readme.md

 of what versions, and when they were installed/updraded/deleted.
 The utility itself mostly executes mysql queries, and does not do any of the data-gathering itself, but that is easy enough and documented here-in.
 To actually get historical tracking, the data ingests need to run periodically on all hosts and fed into this util.
+Note also that feeding this with dpkg -l output will only provide point-in-time tracking, and could miss actions done between runs.
+Parsing the dpkg.log and apt/history.log files would be better.

 ## Features